GadgetAngel/Zero_Overshoot/README.md

 These new `zero_overshoot PID values` will then be saved to your Klipper's `printer.cfg file`, so they can be used during the heating process for the `heater_bed` and `extruder` heaters.

-This Klipper extension allows adds a command line parameter called `ZERO_OVERSHOOT` that can be used to turn on this extension or turn off this extension via the command line.
+This Klipper extension adds a command line parameter called `ZERO_OVERSHOOT` that can be used to turn on this extension or turn off this extension via the command line.

 If `ZERO_OVERSHOOT` is set to `1` then this Klipper extension will take the Classic PID values generated via the `PID_CALIBRATE` command and recalculate them with the formula the Voron user describes in the config file.
 Then these new zero_overshoot PID values will be stored in the printer.cfg file.